 From the main menu, select.

-If you haven't added the library with annotations to the classpath, IntelliJ IDEA will prompt you to do it.
-You can either use annotations from the distribution package or copy them locally.
+If you haven't added the library with annotations to the classpath, IntelliJ IDEA will prompt you to download it from Maven.

 IntelliJ IDEA adds import statements for annotations if required, and annotates parameters and variables.